jason-p-pickering/pootle/docs/server/project_setup.rst

-Once that all the languages in the project are synchronized with the newer templates you can push them back to Pootle:
+Once that all the languages in the project are synchronized with the newer templates you can then proceed to syncronize these with the Pootle database using the :djadmin:`update_stores` command.

 .. code-block:: console

     $ pootle update_stores --project=my-project

-.. note:: If your languages have a lot of translations you might want do the update against newer templates language by language.
+.. note:: If your languages contain many translations you wish to perform the update against newer templates  on a language by language basis.